 - Add full access permissions to the AWS account of 'email@example.com'.

 Permission assignment can be done using Amazon's AWS S3 console.

-- You should select the bucket.
+- Select the bucket.

 - Select the Permissions tab.

 - Select "Access Control List" from the "Permissions" section.